 For electrical wiring, it is crucial to know the breaker’s minimum wire size.
 Copper wires are generally the best choice.
 They are suitable for power and lighting circuits.
 Copper wires are typically 6 or four AWG.
 Copper wires should not exceed 50 amps because they can easily become overheated.
 A common misconception is that a wire should be larger than the breaker’s capacity.
 This is not the case.
 Instead, copper wires should be sized according to the breaker’s requirements.

-If you are using an eight-gauge wire to run a 70 amp breaker, you should use 4 or six-gauge wire.
+If you are using an eight-gauge wire to run a 70 amp breaker, you should use 4 or two-gauge wire.
 However, copper wires are more durable and can carry more ampacity than their aluminum counterparts.
 It’s best to avoid the use of eight-gauge wire for 60 amps.
 So, which wire is the right choice for your home?